escape-net/escape-net.github.io/docs/documents/documents.md

 #### <a name="qtl"></a>[Standard Operating Procedure (SOP) – BC|GENOME](/texts/EscapeNet_SOP_Feb2019.pdf)

 Please refer to this standard operating procedure on user and data management in BC\|GENOME (ESCAPE-NET database).
-Among others it describes (3.2) how you can apply for a user account, (3.3) how to access the consortium server at Computerome and the BC\|GENOME dataset navigator as well as (4.2) how to request for export of result files from the secure environment.
+Among others, it describes (3.2) how you can apply for a user account, (3.3) how to access the consortium server at Computerome and the BC\|GENOME dataset navigator as well as (4.2) how to request for the export of result files from the secure environment.

 ---